RedHatInsights/javascript-clients/CONTRIBUTING.md

 ## Release Process

 Releases are automated via Nx Release on the `main` branch.
 Each package is independently versioned based on conventional commit history.
 Do not manually bump versions.

+### Critical Configuration: `useCommitScope`

+**Do not change `"useCommitScope": true` in `nx.json` (line 73).**

+This setting controls how breaking changes affect version bumps:

+- **`true` (current)**: Breaking changes only bump packages named in commit scope
+  - Example: `feat(rbac)!: breaking change` → rbac gets major bump, other packages get patch for dependency update
+  - Prevents cascading major bumps across unrelated packages

+- **`false` (dangerous)**: Breaking changes bump ALL packages with modified files to major
+  - Causes `preserveMatchingDependencyRanges` failures when shared package jumps major but clients still depend on `^2.x`
+  - Results in failed releases

+Since `packages/shared/` is a dependency of all 15 client packages, setting `useCommitScope: false` would cause any breaking change touching shared files to trigger major bumps across the entire monorepo.